The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Acknowledgements

-We thank Anna Ho for very useful suggestions that improved this paper.
-CHC and KMH acknowledge NSF award 1815887.
-CHC acknowledges FONDECYT Postdoc fellowship 3220255.
-ADH acknowledges support from the Sutton Family Chair in Science, Christianity and Cultures and from the Faculty of Arts and Science, University of Toronto.
-This work was supported by a grant from the Simons Foundation (CCA 918271, PBL).
-CHC and RD thanks BASAL CATA FB210003.
-EC acknowledges support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 849169).
-This work was supported by the U.S. National Science Foundation through awards AST-0408698, AST-0965625, and AST-1440226 for the ACT project, as well as awards PHY-0355328, PHY-0855887 and PHY-1214379.
-Funding was also provided by Princeton University, the University of Pennsylvania, and a Canada Foundation for Innovation (CFI) award to UBC.
-ACT operates in the Parque Astron\'{o}mico Atacama in northern Chile under the auspices of the Agencia Nacional de Investigaci\'{o}n y Desarrollo (ANID; formerly Comisi\'{o}n Nacional de Investigaci\'{o}n Cient\'{i}fica y Tecnol\'{o}gica de Chile, or CONICYT).
-The development of multichroic detectors and lenses was supported by NASA grants NNX13AE56G and NNX14AB58G.
-Detector research at NIST was supported by the NIST Innovations in Measurement Science program.
-Computations were performed on Cori at NERSC as part of the CMB Community allocation, on the Niagara supercomputer at the SciNet HPC Consortium, and on Feynman and Tiger at Princeton Research Computing, and on the hippo cluster at the University of KwaZulu-Natal.
-SciNet is funded by the CFI under the auspices of Compute Canada, the Government of Ontario, the Ontario Research Fund--Research Excellence, and the University of Toronto.
-Colleagues at AstroNorte and RadioSky provide logistical support and keep operations in Chile running smoothly.
-We also thank the Mishrahi Fund and the Wilkinson Fund for their generous support of the project.
-This research has made use of the NASA/IPAC Extragalactic Database (NED), which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.
 This research used data from Sloan Digital Sky Survey IV.
 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Ofﬁce of Science, and the Participating Institutions.
 SDSS-IV acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 The SDSS web site is http://www.sdss.org.
 SDSS-IV is managed by the Astrophysical Research Consortium for the Participating Institutions of the SDSS Collaboration, including the Brazilian Participation Group, the Carnegie Institution for Science, Carnegie Mellon University, the Chilean Participation Group, the French Participation Group, Harvard-Smithsonian Center for Astrophysics, Instituto de Astrofísica de Canarias, Johns Hopkins University, Kavli Institute for the Physics and Mathematics of the Universe (IPMU)/University of Tokyo, Lawrence Berkeley National Laboratory, Leibniz Institut für Astrophysik Potsdam (AIP), Max-Planck-Institut für Astronomie (MPIA Heidelberg), Max-Planck-Institut für Astrophysik (MPA Garching), Max-Planck-Institut für Extraterrestrische Physik (MPE), National Astronomical Observatory of China, New Mexico State University, New York University, University of Notre Dame, Observatário Nacional/MCTI, The Ohio State University, Pennsylvania State University, Shanghai Astronomical Observatory, United Kingdom Participation Group, Universidad Nacional Autónoma de México, University of Arizona, University of Colorado Boulder, University of Oxford, University of Portsmouth, University of Utah, University of Virginia, University of Washington, University of Wisconsin, Vanderbilt University, and Yale University.
+Some of the results and plots in this paper have been produced with the following software: \textsc{matplotlib} \citep{software:matplotlib}; \textsc{NumPy} \citep{software:numpy}; \textsc{pixell};\footnote{\url{https://pixell.readthedocs.io/en/latest/index.html}} \textsc{SciPy} \citep{software:scipy}.